3D-Printing-for-Microfluidics/pymfcad/docs/4b-building_first_component.md

 This quick “hello world” tutorial builds a minimal component and previews it in the visualizer.

 You don’t need to understand the code yet—we’ll explain what each part does in later sections.
-The goal here is simply to create your first file and confirm that everything is working end‑to‑end.
+The goal here is simply to create your first file, run it with Python, and confirm that everything is working end‑to‑end.

-Goal: create a component, label it, and confirm that it renders.
+Goal: create a component, generate the visualizer output files, and confirm that it renders.

 ---

+In your code editor of choice, copy in the following code.

 ## Step 1 — Import PyMFCAD